Guerrero Thompson vs Wooldridge: A B and an F in Austin ISD

 What is Guerrero Thompson Elementary’s TEA rating?

-Guerrero Thompson Elementary received an overall B rating with a score of 87 out of 100 from the Texas Education Agency in 2025.
+Guerrero Thompson Elementary received an overall B rating from the Texas Education Agency in 2025.

 What is Wooldridge Elementary’s TEA rating?